Compliant Payroll Solution: HMRC Mini Umbrella FraudSeptember 26, 2022

 A welcome guidance for an industry in need of transparency and change.

-I welcome the new HMRC guidelines, and support their drive to encourage Recruitment businesses to look in detail at their supply chain and do their due diligence to know for sure if their payroll provider is fully compliant and ethical.
+I welcome the new HMRC guidelines and support their drive to encourage Recruitment businesses to look in detail at their supply chain and do their due diligence to know for sure if their payroll provider is offering an ethical and fully compliant payroll solution.

 - Risk reduction